mlevatich/Introduction-To-SuperCollider/README.md

 ~myVariable.postln;
 ```

-This is as good a time as any to point out that while math in SuperCollider can be done in exactly the same way as in a standard programming language, there is no operator precedence, so equations will always evaluate from left to right unless you use parenthesis.
+This is as good a time as any to point out that while math in SuperCollider can be done in exactly the same way as in a standard programming language, there is no operator precedence, so equations will always evaluate from left to right unless you use parentheses.

 ## Functions